TernaryFortress/Emergency-Security-Checklist/README.md

 I am not a security specialist, just someone who cares, who has noticed a need for something that doesn't yet exist, someone who knows for a fact that people are about to fall through the cracks.

+## We strongly encourage more educated experts to iterate upon and improve this template.

+This guide is for INDIVIDUAL USERS who are unable to, for one reason or another, seek outside help.

 Android Guide: https://github.com/TernaryFortress/Emergency-Security-Checklist/tree/main/Android
 Windows Guide:
 Linux Guide: